Portugal's Millennium bcp 2020 profit drops 39% on COVID-19 provisions

 Poland’s Bank Millennium, which is half owned by Millennium bcp, announced earlier this month its 2020 net profit fell 96% to 5.1 million euros, mainly due to provisions for legal risk related to its portfolio of foreign currency mortgage loans.

-$1 = 0.8176 euros Reporting by Sergio Goncalves; Editing by Victoria Waldersee and Jane Merriman
+Reporting by Sergio Goncalves; Editing by Victoria Waldersee, Jane Merriman, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.